bustedbunny/com.bustedbunny.mvvmtoolkit/README.md

 ### Binding Types Limitations

-In order to create bindings package relies on explicitly declared generic types.
+In order to create bindings package relies on explicitly declared generic types and if it can't find one implements generic fallback.

+Generic fallbacks are mostly fine with Mono scripting backend as JIT properly compiles them and performance different is rather insignificant (but still exists).

+But with IL2CPP fallbacks result in huge performance degradation compared to explicitly declared types.

+In order to enable warnings when fallbacks are used define `MVVMTK_FALLBACK_WARNINGS` in your project settings.
+Warnings will suggest what type you need to implement to improve performance.

-There are 2 types of those:
+There are 2 types of explicit binding solvers:

 1. `ISingleSolver` - provides binding support for specified type.
 2. `IMultiSolver` - provides binding support for